v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/attack-simulator.md

 - MET150
 - MOE150
 ms.assetid: da5845db-c578-4a41-b2cb-5a09689a551b
-description: "Learn about three different kinds of cyber attacks you can run using Attack Simulator."
+description: "As an Office 365 global administrator, you can use Attack Simulator to run realistic attack scenarios in your organization.
+This can help you identify and find vulnerable users before a real attack hits your business."
 ---

 # Attack Simulator in Office 365

-With Attack Simulator (included in [Office 365 Threat Intelligence](office-365-ti.md)), if you are a member of your organization's security team, you can run realistic attack scenarios in your organization.
+**Summary** If you are an Office 365 global administrator and your organization has [Office 365 Threat Intelligence](office-365-ti.md), you can use Attack Simulator to run realistic attack scenarios in your organization.
 This can help you identify and find vulnerable users before a real attack impacts your bottom line.
+Read this article to learn more.

 ## The Attacks

-At preview release we offer three kinds of attack simulations that you can run:
+Currently, three kinds of attack simulations are available:

 - [Display name spear-phishing attack](attack-simulator.md#spearphish)